MaddyGuthridge/COMP3891/Threading/thread.md

 [[threading issues]]

 ## User-level threads
-- Some programming languages use their own scheduler to do concurrency (eg Python, which is single-threaded)
+- Some programming languages use their own scheduler to do concurrency (eg Python, which is single-threaded, or Go which is similar)
 - Sometimes they can use [[upcalls]] to link things together